rongjiewang/BdBG/README.md

 Decode reads from `output` files and save the DNA reads to `input.dna` file.

     python BdBG.py -d -i output -o input.dna
+### Contact
+If you have any question, please contact the author rjwang.hit@gmail.com